hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_additional_functionalities.rst

 .. index:: RTOFS, synthetic profile
 .. index:: RegOFS, synthetic profile

-It is possible to upload a single WOA, RTOFS, or any of the RegOFS with support listed in  :ref:`app_a_oceanographic_atlases`.
+It is possible to upload a single WOA, RTOFS, or any of the supported RegOFS models listed in :ref:`app_a_oceanographic_atlases`.
 This can be done by selecting the button under *Request from* that matches the desired model service.

 This will trigger a series of question dialogs about timestamp and position to apply a spatio-temporal search.